14 June 2019

 The unity desired by Christ...

-Some time ago I had a brief exchange of emails with an Anglican clergyman who lives a little distance away.
-His parish is, I think, part of the American group that's in a pastoral relationship with some of the Anglicans in Africa.
+Some years ago I had a brief exchange of emails with an Anglican clergyman who lives a little distance away.
+It's an exchange I will always remember.
+His parish was, I think, part of the American group that had a pastoral relationship with some of the Anglicans in Africa.
 I don't really understand all the connections, and I don't know who's in communion with whom, but he came across as a very nice man who plainly loves Christ.
-He was writing to express his interest in talking with me, so I let him know I'd be delighted to see him, and we exchanged some possible dates and times.
+He was writing to express his interest in talking with me, so I let him know I'd be delighted to see him, and we suggested some possible dates and times.

 One of my suggestions was a time right after one of the weekday Masses.
 "In fact," I wrote, "perhaps you'd like to come to the Mass, and we can meet right afterwards."
 That sounded like a great idea to him, and I thought we were set.